usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _If I Had a Hammer: Songs of Hope and Struggle_, by Pete Seeger
 - _Kentucky_, by Panopticon
 - _Genuine Dexterity_, by Kenny Segal, K-The-I???
 - _Goyard Ibn Said_, by Ghais Guevara